amandipd/RAG-Research-Paper-Analysis-Tool/README.md

 ![image](https://github.com/user-attachments/assets/14ecc3e1-17da-4cc0-8b60-dea300b66266)

 ### Brief Description
 This research paper analyzer is a web application created in Streamlit that allows users to interact with uploaded research papers (PDFs) through an AI-powered chatbot.
-It processes uploaded PDFs by converting them into searchable vector embeddings through FAISS (Facebook AI Similarity Search) indexes and uses the Gemini API to generate context-based answers.
+It processes uploaded PDFs by converting them into searchable vector embeddings through FAISS (Facebook AI Similarity Search) indexes and uses the MistralAI API to generate context-based answers.
 Some examples of questions one may ask to the chatbot can include:

 *What data collection techniques were applied in this study? <br />
 What are the parameters or variables studied? <br />